-Elizabeth Upton’s ancestors emigrated from Ireland and Spain to the United States in the late 1800s, with her grandparents eventually settling in the Montecito area.
-She and her twin sister were born in Los Angeles and her grandmother helped care for them until they were eight years old.
-They were then placed in an orphanage where they spent the next two years of their lives.
+Liz’s ancestors hail from Ireland and Spain and immigrated to the U.S. in the late 1800s.
+Her grandparents settled near Montecito, California, on the state’s central coast.
+Liz and her twin sister were born in Los Angeles and raised by her grandmother until they were 8 years old, when they were placed in an orphanage for two years.
+They later returned home to live with their mother and grandmother.

-She studied abnormal psychology, receiving a B.A. degree from Syracuse University and a Masters from Chapman University.
-She also did some work in a psychiatric hospital.
-She later pursued a career in criminal justice as a probation officer.
-She found the experience extremely challenging.
-Many of children she describes as “abused, deranged, and criminally dangerous.”
+Liz eventually attended college and studied abnormal psychology, receiving a B.A. degree from Syracuse University and a Masters from Chapman University, following which she worked for a time in a psychiatric hospital.
+Later, she pursued a career in criminal justice as a probation officer, an experience she found extremely challenging.

-Through the years, Elizabeth has studied mysticism, reincarnation, and spirituality, all of which has influenced the creation of her novel.
+Over the years, in addition to her formal training, Liz also studied mysticism, reincarnation and spirituality, all of which have influenced her novels.